-Of the total residential cum business structures, 19.2 percent are structures in the encroached area, 44.9 percent are of different squatters and 35.9 percent claim to be the owner of the structure (owner refers to persons having such structures on the land owned by the person / household).
+Of the total residential cum business structures, 19.2 percent are structures in the encroached area, 44.9 percent are of different squatters and 35.9 percent claim to be the other owner of the structure.
 Of the total encroacher and squatter having such structures, highest area in Damodar left.
 Details are presented in the table below.